denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. The code contains a compilation error.
 F. None of the above

+**My Answer: D**
+**Correct Answer: D**

+**The question is making sure you know that superclass constructors are called in the same manner in abstract classes as they are in non-abstract classes.
+Line 9 calls the constructor on line 6.
+The compiler automatically inserts super() as the first line of the constructor defined on line 6.
+The program then calls the constructor on line 3 and prints Wow-.Control then returns to line 6, and Oh-is printed.
+Finally, the method call on line 10 uses the version of fly() in the Pelican class, since it is marked private and the reference type of var is resolved as Pelican.
+The final output is Wow-Oh- Pelican, making option D the correct answer**

 ---
 9. Which of the following statements about overridden methods are true?
 (Choose all that apply.)